 Fashion Industry’s Impact On The Environment

-It’s not just the wardrobes of the people the fashion Industry is messing up, it’s also the environment.
-Here are a few examples of what impact does the Fast Fashion industry have on the environment:
+It’s not just the wardrobes of the people the Fashion Industry is messing up, it’s also the environment.
+Here are a few examples of what impact the Fast Fashion industry has on the environment:

-150 Billion garments are produced each year and 2.5 Billion pounds of Fabric also is wasted every year.
+150 Billion garments are produced each year and 2.5 billion pounds of fabric is wasted every year.

 60% of the clothing that people own has increased from 2000 to 2014.